Saint-Léonard, New Brunswick

-Saint-Léonard is a community in Madawaska County, New Brunswick, Canada.
-It held town status prior to 2023.
+Saint-Léonard ([sɛ̃ leɔnaʁ]) is a former town in Madawaska County, New Brunswick, Canada.
+It held town status prior to 2023 and is now part of the town of Vallée-des-Rivières.

 History

 Saint-Léonard was once a popular town during Prohibition in the United States as it was easy to smuggle alcohol to Van Buren.

 The town's economy is driven by potato farming and a J.D.
 Irving Limited sawmill.
 Saint-Léonard is officially bilingual but it is predominantly a Francophone community.

 On June 30, 2008, a truck carrying 12 million bees overturned near Saint-Léonard.
 This accident was the first of its kind in New Brunswick.

 On 1 January 2023, Saint-Léonard amalgamated with the village of Sainte-Anne-de-Madawaska and parts of four local service districts to form the new town of Vallée-des-Rivières.
 The community's name remains in official use.

 Geography

 It is located on the east bank of the Saint John River opposite Van Buren, Maine, to which it is connected via the Saint Leonard–Van Buren Bridge.